mvysny/mvysny.github.io/_posts/2023-5-22-java-generators.md

 will then simply execute submitted continuations synchronously.

 > Note: Continuation is a partial execution: you execute a function up to a point, then you suspend,
-> then you continue executing that function.
+> then you continue executing that function further.
+In order to do that,
+> all the variables and the stack gets remembered
+> while the execution is suspended.

-Let's therefore rewrite the algorithm:
+Let's therefore implement the iterator one more time:

 1. `Iterator.next()` gets called.
 2. It creates a virtual thread for the generator block, with synchronous execution of continuations.